To arrange an appointment call

 Benefit changes

-From 6 April 2025 double cab pickups will no longer be treated as vans by HMRC and Customs & Excise.
+From 6 April 2025 double cab pickups are no longer be treated as vans by HMRC and Customs & Excise.
 Instead they will be reclassified as cars.
 This will have a significant effect both on the benefit arising and VAT no longer being recoverable.

-From April 2025, the BIK tax rate for electric vehicles (EVs) will rise as part of the government’s phased approach to increasing tax on low-emission company cars.
+From April 2025, the BIK tax rate for electric vehicles (EVs) rose as part of the government’s phased approach to increasing tax on low-emission company cars.
 There will be a year-on-year increase on the percentage you pay BIK on, which will increase until tax year 2029/2030.
 You can find information regarding the increases on the HMRC’s website.

 Capital Taxes